Dstidwel/HTTP_Evo_Project/MilestoneReportingDetails.md

 ## JavaScript Enhancement
 - The lightweight script.js file adds the mobile menu toggle and complements the existing quiz logic from milestone 2 it is linked in every html file using: """<script src="script.js" defer></script>"""

+## Testing Report
+- The HTTP Evolution website was thoroughly tested across multiple devices and screen resolutions to verify that all responsive design elements functioned correctly.
+On desktop displays such as a MacBook Pro (2560×1600 resolution) using Safari, the site displayed the full navigation menu horizontally, with all layout components centered and balanced.
+The hero section maintained high image quality, and no elements overlapped or extended beyond their containers.

+- When tested on tablet screens like an iPad using Chrome (approximately 768 pixels wide), the website automatically adjusted its layout for medium-sized viewports.
+The navigation menu successfully collapsed into the new hamburger icon, allowing users to toggle the menu open or closed.
+Padding and text spacing decreased appropriately, creating a more compact but still readable design.
+The table and gallery elements restructured to fit the screen without any horizontal scrolling.

+- On mobile devices such as an iPhone 13 (approximately 390 pixels wide), the responsive CSS and JavaScript enhancements worked seamlessly.
+The hamburger menu opened and closed smoothly with a tap, and buttons, links, and quiz controls adapted to full-width layouts for easier interaction.
+Text content remained legible without zooming, and no overflow or clipping occurred on any page.
+The quiz form operated normally, scoring answers correctly even on smaller screens.
+Across all devices and browsers, the website’s visual consistency, usability, and performance demonstrated successful implementation of responsive web design principles.

 ## Completion Statement